syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 {% highlight vb.net tabtitle="VB.NET" %}
 'Create a new Word document.
 Using document As WordDocument = New WordDocument()
-    'Add new section to the document.
+    'Add a new section to the document.
     Dim section As IWSection = document.AddSection()
-    'Add new paragraph to the section
+    'Add a new paragraph to the section.
     Dim paragraph As IWParagraph = section.AddParagraph()
-    'Append text to paragraph.
+    'Append text to the paragraph.
-    Dim textRange As IWTextRange = paragraph.AppendText("Fenced Code") 'Add new paragraph to the section
-    paragraph = section.AddParagraph()
+    Dim textRange As IWTextRange = paragraph.AppendText("Fenced Code") 'Add a new paragraph to the section. paragraph = section.AddParagraph()
-    'Create user defined style as FencedCode.
+    'Create a user-defined style as FencedCode.
     Dim style As IWParagraphStyle = document.AddParagraphStyle("FencedCode")
-    'Apply FencedCode style for paragraph.
+    'Apply FencedCode style for the paragraph.
     paragraph.ApplyStyle("FencedCode")
     'Append text.
     textRange = paragraph.AppendText("class Hello" & vbLf & "{" & vbLf & vbTab & "Static void Main()" & vbLf & vbTab & "{" & vbLf & vbTab & vbTab & "Console.WriteLine(""Fenced Code"")" & vbLf & vbTab & "}" & vbLf & "}")
-    'Add new paragraph and append text to paragraph. section.AddParagraph().AppendText("Indented Code")
+    'Add a new paragraph and append text to the paragraph. section.AddParagraph().AppendText("Indented Code")
-    'Add new paragraph to the section
-    paragraph = section.AddParagraph()
+    'Add a new paragraph to the section. paragraph = section.AddParagraph()
-    'Create user defined style as IndentedCode.
+    'Create a user-defined style as IndentedCode.
     style = document.AddParagraphStyle("IndentedCode")
-    'Apply IndentedCode style for paragraph.
+    'Apply IndentedCode style for the paragraph.
     paragraph.ApplyStyle("IndentedCode")
     'Append text.
     textRange = paragraph.AppendText("class Hello" & vbLf & vbTab & "{" & vbLf & vbTab & vbTab & "Static void Main()" & vbLf & vbTab & vbTab & "{" & vbLf & vbTab & vbTab & vbTab & "Console.WriteLine(""Indented Code"")" & vbLf & vbTab & vbTab & "}" & vbLf & vbTab & "}")